natalieagus/50002/docs/ProblemSet/i_betacpu.md

 3. The **minimum clock period** of the unpipelined Beta implementation is determined by the *propagation* *delays* of the datapath elements and the amount of time it takes for the **control signals to become valid**.
 Which of the following select signals should become valid first in order to ensure the smallest possible clock period: `PCSEL, RA2SEL, ASEL, BSEL, WDSEL, WASEL`?

 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	To ensure the <strong>smallest</strong> possible clock period <code>RA2SEL</code> should become valid first.
-The <code>RA2SEL</code> mux must produce a <strong>stable register address</strong> before the register file can do its thing.
+The <code>RA2SEL</code> MUX must produce a <strong>stable register address</strong> before the register file can do its thing.
 All other control signals affect logic that operates <strong>after</strong> the required register values have been accessed, so they don't have to be valid until <i>later</i> in the cycle.
 	</p></div><br>